gamemanual0/gm0/source/docs/software/adv-control-system/control-system-internals.rst

   - The bottom port outputs data at a baud rate of 115200 at a user specified verbosity.
 - Four I2C Ports

-  - These ports are 100/400khz compliant and are connected to a seperate bus so there is no need to be concerned about address collisions
+  - These ports are 100/400khz compliant and are connected to a separate bus so there is no need to be concerned about address collisions
   - There are integrated pull up resistors on this port
 - Eight DIO Ports